lsyt1/PaddleMaterials/structure_generation/README.md

-# IOMSG-Inorganic Material Structure Generation
+# IOMSG-Inorganic Materials Structure Generation

 ## 1.Introduction

-The inorganic material structure generation (IMSG) task tackles the inverse-design challenge of creating entirely new crystal structures that satisfy stability and functional constraints without exhaustive enumeration.
+The inorganic materials structure generation (IMSG) task tackles the inverse-design challenge of creating entirely new crystal structures that satisfy stability and functional constraints without exhaustive enumeration.
 Models first embed known crystals into symmetry-aware latent spaces—fractional-coordinate graphs, Wyckoff-sequence tokens, or E(3)-equivariant voxel fields.
 Generators—diffusion models, graph-autoregressive Transformers, or symmetry-equivariant GANs—sample this space.
 Running on a single GPU, the framework can propose over a thousand candidate crystal structures per minute, dramatically lowering the trial-and-error cost of discovering scintillators, solid-state electrolytes, and high-entropy compounds.
 Combined with a rapid, tiered screening funnel—machine-learning potential relaxation, energy threshold filtering, and final DFT refinement—this keeps computation affordable and tightly couples theory with experiment.

 ## 2.Models Matrix